tolgadaim/LehighHacks2023/README.md

 # Anarcho-Eco-Hactivists
-# Polar Bear Crossing: DOWNLOAD
+# Polar Bear Crossing:
+## Encouraging Sustainability and Climate Change Education for Children.
+Addressing the root problem through video games.
 ## By Leo Chen, Tolga Daim, and Sean Pandaleon
 Polar Bear Crossing is a game that teaches children about the impact of climate change on polar bears and how to help combat it.
 In the game, the player controls a polar bear as it navigates melting ice glaciers, avoiding obstacles and answering multiple-choice questions about climate change and sustainability.